dpkp/kafka-python/README.md

 # Status

-This project is very much alpha.
-The API is in flux and not all the features are fully implemented.
+Current version is 0.1-alpha.
+The current API should be pretty stable.

 # Install